hhwang1864/Indentio/README.md

 ## UI
 eg) 20*20 memo box. when this is clicked for long time, there may be a half circle shaped calender and it will spin like a lock and when i press on the center of its lock, i can select other specific dates.

+## ADD notes
+I want to implement and app where you down download packages (like NPM or gem file) where users can chare their customizable layout.

+EG. layout for Groceries.
+columns with what to buy what is on sale input budget. bottles, cups, grams auto finish words.

+essentially making a framework for our modules.